ejovo13/fmdt_python_clean/docs/howto/1_video_decomposition.md

 ```

 When `exact_split` is set to `True` we load in the entire video as a numpy array and
 are able to make frame-perfect cuts.
-Therefore, if we are dealing with a large video
+We can quickly run out of RAM when dealing with large videos
-we shouldn't use `exact_split=True`.
+so in general we should avoid `exact_split=True` unless the video is only a few seconds long.

 ### Split video at meteors